alps-asd/alps-asd.github.io/manuals/1.0/en/reference.md

 ---
 # ALPS Reference

-## ALPS documentation
+# alps

 The set of **semantic descriptors** described below is the ALPS document, written in XML or JSON.
+Enclose the whole thing in <alps> tags.
 It can be written in XML or JSON.

 ```xml
 <alps>.